Updated: April 17, 2020

 Investment B: 80% chance of earning 10% (you’ll end up with P55,000) but there’s a 20% chance of losing everything

 Did you choose the second one because it is less risky?
 But what if I told you that you have P1,000,000 in the bank?
+Where would you invest that P50,000 now?
 Would you have chosen Investment A?
-I would.

 It’s well known that most high-risk investments give the highest yields.
 So how can we afford to invest in them?
 The answer is by being financially stable.